 Add *ticks to improve the labels displayed on your axes

-Scatter charts also have a an additional, optional keyword:
+Scatter charts also have an additional, optional keyword:

 6. *rollovers: Optional text that pops up when the user rolls their mouse over any of the data points.

 Now let's talk about this square brackets business.
 Anything in [square brackets] is considered a "collection" and is simply a collection of multiple smaller things.
 Collections in GuidedTrack are defined as a list of numbers, strings, variables, other collections between square brackets, or a combination of these things.